atsareg/DIRACDocs/source/AdministratorGuide/InstallingDIRACService/index.rst

         #  Service in your installation, for the primary server it should not used)
         ConfigurationServer = dips://myprimaryserver.name:9135/Configuration/Server
         ConfigurationServer += dips://localhost:9135/Configuration/Server
-        #  Flag to set up the Configuration Server as Master (use only in the primary server)
-        # ConfigurationMaster = yes
         #  Configuration Name
         ConfigurationName = MyConfiguration